 5 rue Lucien Sampaix

 Tucked in a courtyard off fashionable Rue du Faubourg Saint-Honoré lays Honor, an outdoor coffee bar owned by an English/Australian couple with years of experience in the specialty coffee industry.
 The streamlined coffee kiosk, designed by Studio Desuant Bone, is beautiful.
 Panels can be removed to create different configurations depending on the season and customer seating has been cleverly integrated with a coffee bar in the front and raised communal seating hidden in the back.
 If you need something to nibble on Honor has that covered as well with pastries by Broken Biscuits and soups and sandwiches from Coutume.
-Afterwards shop through the Comme des Garcons flagship shop at the back of the courtyard.
+Afterward, shop through the Comme des Garcons flagship shop at the back of the courtyard.

 54 rue du Faubourg St. Honoré